ianomunga/Connectome/README.md

 The following research pathway is currently under experimentation:

-• To be able to define an identity tensor **I** such that it's forward propagation throughout the various weighted layers of the
+• To be able to define an identity tensor **Ɪ** such that it's forward propagation throughout the various weighted layers of the
-Neural Network whose connectome is being mapped applied no transformation on the weights of individual nodes themselves.
+Neural Network whose connectome is being mapped applies no transformation on the weights of individual nodes themselves.

 • Rather, this identity tensor would use self-attention to retain position, absolute value and signage of the weights.
 Since the forward propagation be enabled through the neural networks' activation function, only the statistically significant nodes whose values